Metric geometry of locally compact groups: LC-groups: structure and approximation by Lie groups

 Let $G = \SO (3)^\Z \rtimes_{\operatorname{shift}} \Z$, {Orthogonal group! $\textnormal{O}(n)$, $\SO (n)$} {Semidirect product! $\SO (3)^\Z \rtimes_{\operatorname{shift}} \Z$} where the semidirect product refers to the action of $\Z$ by shifts; the topology is that for which $\SO(3)^\Z$ has the compact product topology, and is open in $G$.
 Then $G_0 = \SO(3)^\Z$, and $G$ has exactly two compact normal subgroups which are $G_0$ and $\{1\}$.

 In particular, for a neighbourhood $U$ of $1$ in $G$ such that $U \not\supset G_0$, there cannot exist a compact normal subgroup $N$ of $G$ such that $N \subset U$ and $G/N$ is a Lie group. \end{rem}

-\begin{thm} Let $G$ be a connected-by-compact LC-group. \begin{enumerate}[noitemsep,label=(\arabic*)] \item The group $G$ contains maximal compact subgroups, such that every compact subgroup of $G$ is contained in one of them. \item Maximal compact subgroups of $G$ are conjugate with each other. \item If $K$ is a maximal compact subgroup of $G$, the quotient space $G/K$ is homeomorphic to $\R^n$ for some $n \ge 0$; moreover, $G_0K = G$, i.e.\ the natural action of $G_0$ on $G/K$ is transitive. \item For $K$ and $n$ as in \ref{3DEdeHochschild+}, there exists on $G/K \overset{\operatorname{homeo}}{\approx} \R^n$ a $G$-invariant structure of analytic manifold. \end{enumerate} \end{thm}

-\begin{proof}[On the proof] For the particular case of a connected LC-group, the theorem is essentially that of Section 4.13 in \cite{MoZi--55}.
+\begin{thm} Let $G$ be a connected-by-compact LC-group. \begin{enumerate}[noitemsep,label=(\arabic*)] \item The group $G$ contains maximal compact subgroups, such that every compact subgroup of $G$ is contained in one of them. \item Maximal compact subgroups of $G$ are conjugate with each other. \item If $K$ is a maximal compact subgroup of $G$, the quotient space $G/K$ is homeomorphic to $\R^n$ for some $n \ge 0$; moreover, $G_0K = G$, i.e., the natural action of $G_0$ on $G/K$ is transitive. \item For $K$ and $n$ as in \ref{3DEdeHochschild+}, there exists on $G/K \overset{\operatorname{homeo}}{\approx} \R^n$ a $G$-invariant structure of analytic manifold. \end{enumerate} \end{thm} \begin{proof}[On the proof] For the particular case of a connected LC-group, the theorem is essentially that of Section 4.13 in \cite{MoZi--55}.
 For the theorem as stated, a convenient strategy is to split the argument in two steps, as follows.

 Assume first that $G$ is a Lie group; we refer to \cite[Theorem 3.1 of Chapter XV and Observation Page 186]{Hoch--65}.
 Credits for this are shared by several authors: ``The names to be attached to this result are: \'E.\ Cartan, C.\ Chevalley, K.\ Iwasawa, A.\ Malcev, G.D.\ Mostow'' (quoted from \cite[Preface]{Hoch--65}).